inssein/mainframe/terraform/bootstrap/README.md

 ## Todo
 1. Waiting for 90s for restart to be complete seems silly - try connecting to SSH?
 Terraform by default keeps trying.
+1. This process is actually broken.
+The token we get is not correct since you need the full token from `/var/lib/rancher/k3s/server/token`.